-Prior to joining AAUW in June 2017 Kimberly served as the managing director of the Brookings Institution, an internationally recognized public policy think tank.
+Prior to joining AAUW, Kim served as the managing director of the Brookings Institution, an internationally recognized public policy think tank.
 In that capacity she strategically guided Brookings, providing vision and problem-solving skills while focusing on expansive partnerships, external relations, and advancement.

 She has also served as an associate vice chancellor at the University of Denver, a director of development at the University of North Florida, and a division director at the American Heart Association.
 She has extensive experience working collaboratively on education (K–12 and higher education) as well as on capacity building among grassroots groups and national and international nonprofits.

-Kimberly is active in her daughter’s elementary school and is a devoted Washington Nationals fan.
+Kim lives in the District with her ten year old daughter, and is a devoted Washington Nationals fan.